 How does each part of these globular drums contribute to their sound?

 A simple resonator, such as a clay jug, can be modeled physically by the theory of Helmholtz resonators (in honor of Hermann Ludwig von Helmholtz, a physicist who studied the perception of sound using globular resonators in the mid-nineteenth century).
 It consists essentially of a single wide compartment, either conical or globular, inside which air is compressed or expanded in the manner of a spring, causing the air in the neck to oscillate back and forth, and in turn, radiating a sound wave to the outside.

 An example of such a simple resonator is the African udu, one of many universal instruments based on round clay pots.
 The lowest frequency of such resonator is proportional to the square root of the area of the neck (A), and inversely proportional to the square root of the product of the volume of the vessel (V) and the length of the neck (L).
 That is, the tone produced by said drum becomes lower as the volume increases, or as the neck lengthens.
 Likewise, the sound is deeper as the neck diameter gets smaller.
 In drums such as the darbuka and the djembe, the air chamber is a truncated cone connected to a long neck, often with a flared end.

-To listen to the sound of replicas of the thistle-shaped Maya drum, joined by other instruments of the ancient Maya, click here.
-Since most computer speakers do not reproduce such low frequencies, you will need headphones to appreciate the full sound.
+To listen to the sound of replicas of the thistle-shaped Maya drum, joined by other instruments of the ancient Maya, click the video below.
+Since most computer speakers do not reproduce such low frequencies, it's recommended to use headphones.

 * Efrain Figueroa Lemus, PhD physics, is the author of "La marimba mesomericana: una historia ilustrada", Editorial Piedra Santa, Guatemala, 2016.